lotusfa/IPA-Translator/english/README.md

 # Cantonese-IPA-Translator
-This project is use to translate difference languages paragraph to IPA.
+This project is use to translate conatonese to IPA in difference format.

 ## Getting Started

 Go to this <a href="https://toolbox.lotusfa.com/ipa/"> website</a>

-## Languages

-- Cantonese: <a href="https://toolbox.lotusfa.com/ipa/cantonese/index.html">LINK </a>

-- Mandarin: <a href="https://toolbox.lotusfa.com/ipa/mandarin/index.html">LINK </a>

-- English: <a href="https://toolbox.lotusfa.com/ipa/english/index.html">LINK </a>

 ## Built With

-- IPA database: <a href="https://open-dict-data.github.io/">LINK </a>
+- IPA database: <a href="https://open-dict-data.github.io/ipa-lookup/yue/">粵語國際音標查詢 </a>

 - Boostrap: <a href="https://getbootstrap.com/"> LINK </a>